Luxi-Zhao/appearance-mimicking-surfaces/entry.md

 $$
 $A_i$ is the Voronoi area ssociated with $\bold{v}_i$ and can be obtained from the mass matrix coefficients. $w_i$ are weights denoting the relative importance of $\bold{v}_i$.
 Visible vertices from the viewpoint are given more weight than occluded vertices.
 By default $w_i$ are 1. $\bold{L}$ is the discrete laplace operator of mesh $M$. $\bold{D}_\lambda$ is a diagonal matrix with entries $\lambda_i$ on the diagonal.

-> Notations: we follow some conventions
+> We follow these conventions for notations:
 >
 > * If $\bold{X}$ is a property/operator for mesh $M$, then $\bold{X}^o$ is the corresponding property/operator for mesh $M^o$.
 > * If $\bold{x}$ is a vector, then $\bold{D_x}$ is a diagonal matrix with $\bold{x}$ on the diagonal.